JoeyLicht/NBA_Sleep_Imputation_Thesis/README.md

 ## Code

 ### athletic_performance.py
 Cleans, merges, and normalizes athletic and sleep data, then runs regression analyses to study the relationship between sleep features and athletic performance metrics.
-It also includes functions for data plotting and statistical reporting.

 ### dataset_description.py
 Provides detailed descriptions of the datasets used, including the structure, variables, and any preprocessing steps taken to prepare the data for analysis.